nbreznau/CRI/README.md

 #### 1. Source Code Cleaning

 We collected the code from 73 teams and cleaned it for public sharing.
 This involved qualitative identification of model specifications, ensuring replicability, extracting Average Marginal Effects (AMEs) and redacting any identifying features.
-The resulting code are compiled by software type in the sub-folders of this project, orderd by team ID number (folders: *CRI_SPSS_Teams*,*CRI_Stata_Teams*,*CRI_Mplus_Teams* and *CRI_R_Teams*).
-The code in the *CRI_R_Teams* folder imports the results from all other codes to compile a final dataset of AMEs and confidence interval measures.
+The resulting code are compiled by software type in the sub-folders of this project, orderd by team ID number (in sub-folder **team_code**, and sub-folders: *team_code_SPSS*,*team_code_Stata*,*team_code_Mplus* and *team_code_R*).
+The code in the *team_code_R* folder imports the results from all other codes to compile a final dataset of AMEs and confidence interval measures.

 #### 2. Data Pre-Preparation